pfjarschel/photonicamp_V1550A/README.md

-Code files to control Thorlabs V1550A optical attenuator via Arduino (and Python).
+Code files to control Thorlabs V1550A optical attenuator via Arduino (and Python), using either Ethernet or USB (serial).